nekrut/BMMB554/hugo/content/post/topic2.md

 ## 3: PacBio Single Molecule Sequencing

 PacBio is a fundamentally different approach to DNA sequencing as it allows reading single molecules.
 Thus it is an example is so called _Single Molecule Sequencing_ or _SMS_.
 PacBio uses highly processive DNA polymerase placed at the bottom of each well on a microtiter plate.
 The plate is fused to the glass slide illuminated by a laser.
-When polymerase is loaded with template it attracts fluorescently labelled nucleotides to the bottom of the well where they emit light with a wavelength characteristic of each nucleotide.
+When polymerase is loaded with template it attracts fluorescently labeled nucleotides to the bottom of the well where they emit light with a wavelength characteristic of each nucleotide.
 As a result a "movie" is generated for each well recording the sequence and duration of incorporation events.
 One of the key advantage of PacBio technology is its ability to produce long reads with ones at 10,000 bases being common.

 ### Video